dabrady/syndicate/pages/posts/dumb.md

 ---
-dev_syndicate_id: 254362
+dev_syndicate_id: 254424
 title: this is now a post
 ---

-contents are here! for realsies.
+contents are here! for realsies